 Read on, but only if you are planning to hike any major trail:

 Are you thinking of a through-hike?
 Make sure to read up, make plans, get in shape and talk to as many PCT trail vets as you can.
 For starters, order the official guidebooks and at least skim them in advance, marking up the water stops, supply stops, etc. Get inspired.
 Hike yourself into the best physical shape you conceivably can before setting out.
 To fire yourself up, you've got a heap of top-notch books to choose from.
-Tracks by Robyn Davidson is one of my favorites.
-I also liked Wanderlust by Rebecca Solnit (if you would like to read a beautiful, sweeping literary overview of pilgrimages on foot), Footsteps by Richard Holmes (in particular the section when he is tracing the footsteps of Robert Louis Stevenson in Europe) and my all-time-favorite fictional account of a long walk, To The End of the Land by the amazing David Grossman, about a mother trying to evade tragedy by walking through Israel.
-Lately, the book I keep hearing about -- in a positive way -- is Gail Storey's I Promise Not To Suffer.
-I can't wait to read that one!
+I named a couple of them earlier in this posting, but I also liked Wanderlust by Rebecca Solnit (if you would like to read a beautiful, sweeping literary overview of pilgrimages on foot), Footsteps by Richard Holmes (in particular the section when he is tracing the footsteps of Robert Louis Stevenson in Europe) and my all-time-favorite fictional account of a long walk, To The End of the Land by the amazing David Grossman, about a mother trying to evade tragedy by walking through Israel.

 The various experiential trail books and weblogs will give you some sense of what to expect.
 But, quite frankly, many of the published accounts are better for the sake of pure inspiration and entertainment than for actual trail preparation, simply because the trail is so wide open.
 Any two people are bound to have vastly different experiences.
 I've heard a couple of people describe my book as a "guidebook,'' and that's asking for trouble.
 The memoirs aren't supposed to be trail guidebooks.
 If you're really trying to get the most up to date picture of what is going on right now, there are countless weblogs now available, as well as informational clearinghouses on lightpacking that you can find on the web.